JoshDaviess/INSE7B-Code/README.md

 ```
 this will run the server on your VM.
 You can now access the website via the VM IP address.

+### Instructions for running tests
+The tests are made with the Helium API.
+Ensure your python environment can access this API.
+Just run `Testing.py` as a script, and then run main().
+You will be prompted to enter the IP address for the website. enter this in normally.
+If hosting on your own PC, you can just enter localhost.